-We take seriously our duty of care, and we are proactive in seeking to prevent children becoming the victims of abuse, neglect, or exploitation.
+We take seriously our duty of care, and we are proactive in seeking to prevent our students becoming the victims of abuse, neglect, or exploitation.
 We do this in several ways:

-- Through the creation of an open culture which respects all individuals' rights and tackles bullying and discrimination of all kinds. - By identifying members of staff who have overall responsibility for Child Protection matters. - By promoting British values and offering Personal, Social, Health and Economic education (PSHE) curriculum to address the issue of child protection in the wider context of safeguarding.
+- Through the creation of an open culture which respects all individuals' rights and tackles bullying and discrimination of all kinds. - By identifying members of staff who have overall responsibility for safeguarding and child protection matters. - By promoting British values and offering Personal, Social, Health and Economic education (PSHE) curriculum to address the issue of child protection in the wider context of safeguarding.
 Link available to PSHE guidance here. - By ensuring our Designated Safeguarding Lead receives training and acts as a source of advice and support to other staff.